tabpage/AI/README.md

 "
 You will write the prompt with this 12 core with your own experience.
 Always give me only the prompt with a .md file for easy copy and paste for me.
-Now, ask me questions to write a prompt:)
+Now, ask me questions to write a prompt :)
 ```